Burnaby MoreSports Society

 Board of Directors

-Mike (President) has been on the Board of Directors since 2013, serving previously as Treasurer and Director at Large.
+Mike (Past President) has been on the Board of Directors since 2013, serving previously as President, Treasurer and Director at Large.
 Mike has a background in health care and currently works in the IT sector.
 He thinks that building kids’ confidence through sports can help them succeed later in life.

-Jennifer (Director at Large) became a member of the Board in early 2018 and has a background in public practice accounting and investment management.
+Jennifer (Treasurer) became a member of the Board in early 2018 and has a background in public practice accounting and investment management.
 She thinks participating in sports at a young age encourages the development of various key skills such as leadership, resilience, and teamwork.
 Having grown up in Burnaby, she hopes to give back to this community and support a very meaningful cause.

-Tyler (Director at Large) is a communications professional who joined the BMS Board in 2018.
+Tyler (Secretary) is a political communications professional who joined the BMS Board in 2018.